 Moreover, the humidifier is used for temperature and humidity control of the oxygen sensor in the heater assembly.

 Thermistor sensor for monitoring and control of the air temperature.
-Magnetically operated switch [Hall Sensor] is used for motor control in the heater assembler.
+A magnetically operated switch [Hall Sensor] is used for motor control in the heater assembler.

 Airflow (Breath) sensors are used for measuring the air and oxygen levels of the patient.
 The amount of mixture gases given to the patient is displayed on the graphical display.